 "Nonparty participant."
 This definition parallels the definition of "nonparty participant" in the Uniform Mediation Act § 2(4).
 It covers experts, friends, support persons, potential parties, and others who participate in the collaborative law process.
-Non party participants are entitled to assert a privilege before a tribunal for their own collaborative law communications under Section 14(b)(2).
+Non party participants are entitled to assert a privilege before a tribunal for their own collaborative law communications under Section 16(b) (2).
 This provision is designed to encourage mental health and financial professionals to participate in collaborative law without fear of becoming embroiled in litigation without their consent should collaborative law terminate.

 Non party participant does not, however, include a collaborative lawyer for a party.
-A collaborative lawyer maintains a traditional lawyer-client relationship with the party whom they represent and thus the obligation to maintain client confidences and assert evidentiary privilege for client communications.
-The obligations of professional responsibility for a lawyer are not changed by the lawyer's representation of a party in collaborative law.
-Section 17.
+A collaborative lawyer maintains a traditional lawyer-client relationship with the party whom he or she represents and thus has the obligation to maintain client confidences and assert evidentiary privilege for client communications.
+The obligations of professional responsibility for a lawyer are not altered by the lawyer's representation of a party in collaborative law.
+Section 13.
 Under the Model Rules of Professional Conduct the attorney-client privilege is held by the client and can only be waived by the client.
-See MODEL RULES OF PROF CONDUCT R 1.6(a) (2002) ("A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent...").See, e.g. State v.
-Walen, 563 N.W.2d 742, 752 (Minn.
-1997) ("A client can waive his or her attorney-client privilege either by explicit consent or by implication.").
+See MODEL RULES OF PROF CONDUCT R 1.6(a) (2002) ("A lawyer shall not reveal information relating to the representation of a client unless the client gives informed consent...") (emphasis added).
+See, e.g., Hunt v.
+Blackburn, 128 U.S. 464, 470 (1888) (stating that "the [attorney-client] privilege is that of the client alone, and no rule prohibits the latter from divulging his own secrets; and if the client has voluntarily waived the privilege, it cannot be insisted on to close the mouth of the attorney.").
 An attorney does not have the right to override a client's decision to waive privilege, and including collaborative lawyers in the category of non party participants entitled to independently assert privilege might be thought of as changing that traditional view.
+See, e.g., Comm'r v.
+Banks, 543 U.S. 426, 436 (2005) (stating that "[t]he attorney is an agent who is duty bound to act only in the interests of the principal"); see also RESTATEMENT (SECOND) OF AGENCY § 1(3) cmt. e (1957) (stating that an attorney is an agent of the client).
+MODEL RULES OF PROF'L CONDUCT R. 1.2(a) (2002) (stating that "[a] lawyer shall abide by a client's decisions concerning the objectives of representation ....").

-Some states declare ADR neutrals as incompetent to testify about communications in the ADR processes.
+A few states declare ADR neutrals incompetent to testify about communications in the ADR processes.
 The declaration of incompetence to testify normally does not apply to lawyers, but is limited to third party neutrals, such as mediators and arbitrators.
 CAL.
 EVID.
 CODE § 703.5 (West 2008).
 In Minnesota, the competency standard has been extended to lawyers participating in mediation as well.
 See MINN.
 STAT.
-ANN. § 595.02 1a (West 2008); MINNESOTA RULE OF THE GENERAL RULES OF PRACTICE FOR THE DISTRICT COURTS 114.08
+ANN. § 595.02 1a (West 2008); MINNESOTA RULE OF THE GENERAL RULES OF PRACTICE FOR THE DISTRICT COURTS 114.08.

 "Party."
 The act's definition of "party" is central to determining who has rights and obligations in collaborative law, especially the right to assert the evidentiary privilege for collaborative law communications.
-Fortunately, parties to collaborative law parties are relatively easy to identify - they are signatories to a collaborative law participation agreement and they engage designated collaborative lawyers.
+Fortunately, parties to a collaborative law process are relatively easy to identify - they are signatories to a collaborative law participation agreement and they engage designated collaborative lawyers.